White poppies: Frequently asked questions

 You can buy them from us online.
 There are also a number of shops, cafes, faith groups and other outlets that sell white poppies.
 If you would like to sell them in your area, we would be pleased to hear from you.
 You can reach us at firstname.lastname@example.org.

 No. White poppies were first produced in 1933 by the Co-operative Women's Guild, made up largely of women who had lost husbands, fathers, sons, brothers and friends in World War One.
 They were worried by the growing militarisation of Remembrance events and the detachment between the red poppy and the need to work for peace.
 Today, white poppies are distributed by the Peace Pledge Union (PPU).

 4 How many white poppies are sold each year?

 The number of White Poppies sold each year varies and has risen steadily in recent years.

 For each of the last four years (2014-17), we have distributed around 100,000 poppies per year via individuals as well as shops, schools, colleges, faith groups, local authorities and museums.
-These figures are higher than, but we are of course concerned with the message behind the white poppy and not only the sales figures.
+These figures are higher than before, but we are of course concerned with the message behind the white poppy and not only the sales figures.

 We receive orders for white poppies from around the world.
 Outside of the UK, white poppies are sold most commonly in Canada, New Zealand and Belgium.